kuzzleio/kuzzle-device-manager/doc/2/guides/models/index.md

 It is possible to create new models on the Kuzzle IoT Platform using either:

-- the API through the [device-manager/models:writeAsset] action
+- the API through the `device-manager/models:writeAsset` action
-- the framework with the method [deviceManager.models.registerAsset]
+- the framework with the method `deviceManager/models.registerAsset`

 **Example: declaration of a model via API**